syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Template-Markers.md

   Dim names As String() = New String() {"Mickey", "Donald", "Tom", "Jerry"}
   Dim descriptions As String() = New String() {"Mouse", "Duck", "Cat", "Mouse"}

-  marker.AddVariable("Names", names)
-  marker.AddVariable("Descriptions", descriptions)
+  'Add collections to the marker variables where the name should match with input template marker.AddVariable("Names", names) marker.AddVariable("Descriptions", descriptions)